 Typical NRR's can go from 22dB to 33dB, though there are some options that are higher.
 The ratings can be applied to both ear plugs and ear muff style hearing protection.

 The rating levels do not measure how many dB will be filtered out from an environment, which is a common misunderstanding.
 Being able to calculate the actual protection level is very important when choosing the right hearing protection for a given situation.

 Based on that, the noise levels that still reach the employee would be 87dB.
-This formula can be used whether it is for ear plugs, or ear muffs.
+This formula can be used for ear plugs or ear muffs.

 Protection from Sudden & Constant Noise